w3c-fedid/FedCM/README.md

 });
 ```

-All of these affordances allow for arbitrary cross-origin communication, so at some point we can expect them to be constrained (more details [here](https://www.chromium.org/Home/chromium-privacy/privacy-sandbox)).
+All of these affordances depend on arbitrary credentialed cross-origin communication, so at some point we can expect them to be constrained (more details [here](https://www.chromium.org/Home/chromium-privacy/privacy-sandbox)).

 # Classification